arkanmgerges/cafm.identity/README.md

 `CAFM_API_REDIS_PORT - As stated for redis`
 `CAFM_IDENTITY_ARANGODB_URL - As stated for arango db`

+You need also to add in your /etc/hosts the following for kafka to work from the admin script:
+`127.0.0.1 kafka`
+Also rename `src/resource/script/.env.sample` into `src/resource/script/.env`

 **2 - Install the dependencies**
 `Pipenv install`